-\textit{Let $(f,\mu)$ be a non-uniformly expanding map with critical region and assume that $f$ is topologically mixing.
-Does $(f,\mu)$ satisfy the non-uniform specification property?
-Same question, replacing the topologically mixing property by assuming that $\mu$ has exponential decay of correlations.} It is also an interesting question to relate specification properties with the presence of discontinuities in the system.
+\textit{ Let $f: M\to M$ be a $C^1$-local diffeomorphism on a compact Riemmanian manifold $M$ and assume that (robustly) every $f$-invariant ergodic probability measure $\mu$ satisfies the nonuniform specification property.
+Does the map $f$ satisfy the specification property?} Another interesting topic is to relate specification properties with the presence of discontinuities in the system.
 Indeed, Buzzi~\cite{Buz97} proved that contrary to the characterization due to Blokh~\cite{Bl83} for continuous interval maps there exists a large class of topologically mixing but discontinuous maps of the interval (including $\beta$-transformations) so that the set of parameters for which the strong specification property holds although dense has zero Lebesgue measure.
-Since $\beta$-expansions have strong expansion, we believe that the simple presence of discontinuities should not be enough to prevent an affirmative answer to the following question. \textit{Do all $\beta$-expansions of the interval satisfy the non-uniform specification property for all invariant measures?
-Is it true that ``most" piecewise-expanding interval maps satisfy the non-uniform specification property?} Note that an affirmative answer to the previous questions would be a contribution for a better understanding of the non-uniform specification property would give a wider class of examples for which our results apply.
-Finally, it remains the question of whether a large deviations principle can be established in a broad non-uniformly hyperbolic context with respect to not necessarily invariant weak Gibbs measures.
+In fact, it was communicated to us by Dan Thompson that there are beta-transformations that do not satisfy the non-uniform specification property for any full supported probability measure.
+So we pose the following question:

-\textit{ Given an invariant absolutely continuous expanding measure $\mu$ with exponential decay of the first hyperbolic time map does there exists a large deviation principle with respect to the (not necessarily invariant) weak Gibbs measure?} In particular it would be interesting to give a precise description of the rate function in terms of the invariant expanding measures.
+\textit{Does the set of parameters for which $\beta$-transformations satisfy the non-uniform specification property for any full supported invariant probability measure have positive Lebesgue measure?} Clearly this set contains the set of parameters for which strong specification property holds, that has zero Lebesgue measure.
+Note that an affirmative answer to the previous questions would be a contribution for a better understanding of the non-uniform specification property would give a wider class of examples for which our results apply.